What Is Occupational Therapy And Its Types?

 What Is Occupational Therapy?

-Occupational Therapy (OT) is a type of therapy where the therapist helps the client gain or regain skills, so they can complete everyday tasks.
+Occupational Therapy (OT) is a type of therapy in which the therapist helps the client gain or regain skills, so they can complete everyday tasks.
 These tasks (also known as "occupations") may take place at home, in a nursing home, or in a community.

 To understand OT, we need to look at the phrase "activities of daily living."
 Activities of Daily Living (ADL) is a specific list of occupations that the client needs to do to be able to manage their daily life.
 Items on the list might include: